jiuchen1986/Portable-Go-Dev-Env/README.md

 # Portable-Go-Dev-Env
-Creating a portable environment for golang development with:
+Creating portable environments for golang development with:

 	Vagrant from the Hashicorp to create a VM-based environment